 What is an offset mortgage?

-For example, if you have a mortgage of £300,000 linked to an account holding £20,000, you would only pay interest on £280,000.
+For example, if you have £20,000 in a savings account that's linked to an offset mortgage of £300,000, you would only pay interest on £280,000.

-Over a full mortgage term, this means you could save thousands of pounds in mortgage interest payments.
+This differs from a standard mortgage, where your interest payments are based on the total amount you owe.
+Over a full mortgage term, this means an offset mortgage could save you thousands of pounds in mortgage interest payments.

 What’s the best type of mortgage for you?

 Which?
 Mortgage Advisers can explain your options and find you the best deal.

 - Find out more: finding the best mortgage deal

 Can you access your savings with an offset mortgage?

 One of the biggest advantages of choosing an offset mortgage rather than putting everything you have into your property deposit is that you can access the cash when you need it (although some lenders may require you to keep a minimum balance).
 This can be quicker and easier than remortgaging to release cash from a standard repayment mortgage.